-Danby air conditioner's are window units that be beneficial during those hot and muggy months.
+Danby air conditioners can be beneficial during those hot, muggy months.
 Ensuring that your air conditioner functions at the highest level and maximizes cooling involves regular troubleshooting and maintenance.
-Problems than can limit your unit's efficiency include dirty filters, freezing and circuit breaker problems.
-Before calling a service technician, a few troubleshooting procedures can save you money in repairs and maximize your unit's efficiency.
+Problems that can limit your unit's efficiency include dirty filters, freezing and circuit breaker problems.
+Before calling a service technician, a few troubleshooting procedures can save you money on repairs and maximize your unit's efficiency.

 Inspect your unit for loose parts if your Danby air conditioner is noisy.
-If the the cover panel is loose, tighten the screws.
-If some of the other parts are loose on other components, tighten them as well.
+If the cover panel is loose, tighten the screws.
+If parts are loose on other components, tighten them as well.

-Place an algaecide tablet in the base panel if your unit is producing a foul odor.
-Odors are generally caused by formation of mold or mildew on wet surfaces.
-If your unit is wet, wipe off water with a dry lint-free cloth.
+Place an algicide tablet in the base panel if your unit is producing a foul odor.
+Odors are generally caused by the formation of mold or mildew on wet surfaces.
+If your unit is wet, wipe off the water with a dry lint-free cloth.

-Switch your unit to "FAN"-only operation if your unit has ice or frost buildup.
+Switch your AC to "FAN" operation if the unit has ice or frost buildup.
 Leave it in this mode until the ice melts.
-Frost may form when outdoor temperature is approximately 65°F. If the ice does not melt, check your air filter and clean it if it is dirty.
+Frost may form when the outdoor temperature is approximately 65 F. If the ice does not melt, check your air filter and clean it if it is dirty.

 If all of your troubleshooting efforts have not resolved your Danby air conditioning unit problem, check your warranty before tinkering any further.
 If you're still within the warranty timeframe, Danby may send out a repair technician to resolve the issue.
 But if you've altered your Danby appliance too much, it may void your warranty.